 The most effective way to do this is to focus your attention on something concrete, using each of your senses in turn.
 Notice colours, sounds, textures and smells around you.
 Give each one your complete focus and experience it with intensity.
 Having a clear protocol to follow when you are very anxious will help you to feel more settled and in control.

-In-person mock exams
+In-person exam orientation sessions and mock exams

 Online exam practice